NikitaMishin/FastBooleanMatrixMultiplication/README.md

 # FastBooleanMatrixMultiplication
-Intersect Grammar with gra[h CYK
+Intersect Grammar with graph.
+Algorith of context free requests on graphs on GPU(Cuda)